Home

 Registers have names, and we use their name to access the underlying Value.
 Any name starting with the % symbol is the name of a register.
 For example: %0, %hi, %___ are all register names.

-The exact name of a register carries no semantic meaning in the program, registers may be renamed at will.
+The exact name of a register carries no semantic meaning in the program, therefore registers may be renamed at will.

 When working with LLVM IR, we have access to infinitely many registers.